frasertweedale/blog-fp/posts/2022-09-23-ffi-safety-and-gc.md

 ::: note

 The [GHC users guide][guide-ffi] has a more thorough treatment of this topic.
-It also mentions important details about the threading and the FFI, among other things.
+It also mentions important details about threading and the FFI, among other things.

 :::